Green bean, rocket, peach and fig salad with a raspberry and balsamic vinegar dressing

 Very refreshing and satisfying without being heavy, this salad is perfect for a light lunch but also works well as a second course.

-If you don’t like balsamic vinegar, try to replace it with apple vinegar (in which case I suggest adding some extra agave syrup).
+If you don’t like balsamic vinegar, you can replace it with apple vinegar (in which case I suggest adding some extra agave syrup).
 You can also use rice malt syrup instead of agave but the vinaigrette might turn out a bit thicker.

 { 5 comments… read them below or add one }